 - Parameter names shall begin with an alphabetic character.
-Subsequent characters in the parameter name shall each be either a digit, or one of these following characters: - ! # \$ % [ ] \ - If multiple definitions are given for the same parameter, IBIS-ISS uses the last parameter definition even if that definition occurs later in the input than a reference to the parameter. - A parameter shall be defined before that parameter is used in a definition for another parameter. - To delimit expressions, single quotes shall be used. - Expressions shall not exceed 1024 characters.
+Subsequent characters in the parameter name shall be either alphanumeric characters or special characters as defined in Table 3: IBIS-ISS Special Characters - If multiple definitions are given for the same parameter, IBIS-ISS uses the last parameter definition even if that definition occurs later in the input than a reference to the parameter. - A parameter shall be defined before that parameter is used in a definition for another parameter. - To delimit expressions, single quotes shall be used. - Expressions shall not exceed 1024 characters.